 About the beer.
 Go for a dark one like Abita Turbodog from New Orleans, or even a porter.

 About the hot sauce.
 Use your favorite brand.
 Tabasco is from Louisiana, so it would be a good choice.
 If your andouille is hot, you might want to skip the hot sauce.
 If you are from New Orleans, crank up the heat!

 About the onion.
 You can use a white or yellow onion if you wish.

 Optional.
 A sprinkle of fresh cilanto is a nice touch at the end.

 1) Prepare the barbecue sauce and warm it.

 2) Cut the lettuce, tomato, and onions.

-3) Cut the bread into 12" sections.
-Slice them lengthwise.
+3) Cut the bread into 6 or 12" sections.
+Slice it lengthwise.
+Being careful to not ruin the crust, either press in the bread or pluck some out ti make canoes thatwill hold in the ample fillings.
 Grill the cut side of the bread over low heat until it starts to brown.
 Leave the lid open and watch that bread as if it was your last meal.
 A tiny bit of char is OK but don't let it burn, and it will burn if you turn your back, and if you walk away it will go up in flames.

 3) Up the grill to about 325°F in the direct zone, about medium.
 Put the andouille on the grill over direct heat and roll it around until it browns and hits 160°F interior temp.
 Most of the time we overcook sausage on the grill, so use a thermometer for a change.
 Don't overcook if you want juicy sausage!
 Set aside and let it cool a bit, then slice it on an angle 1/4" coins.